agrc/gis.utah.gov/about/policy/sgid/index.md

   - We may add references to datasets that are restricted due to safety or security concerns as a way to raise awareness that the datasets exist but are restricted.
 - Dataset links should be **stable** and maintained for the forseeable future.
 We do not want to be constantly updating the Index due to dead links.

-### SGID Open Data Hub Qualifications
+### SGID Open Data Qualifications
 {: .text-left}

 - Datasets must be **publicly available** without an ArcGIS login.
 - Datasets should have a **stable schema**.
 Clients might be using the services directly, and deleting or renaming fields can break pop-ups, definition queries, and other schema-dependent actions.
   - Adding new fields is generally ok.
-- All datasets from a single entity must be shared from the same **ArcGIS Online user** OR have a custom and consistent organization name specified in the ArcGIS Online item metadata as described in the "Source" note in the [SGID Open Data Hub sharing process]({% link sharing/process/index.md %}#open-data).
+- All datasets from a single entity must be shared from the same **ArcGIS Online user** OR have a custom and consistent organization name specified in the ArcGIS Online item metadata as described in the "Source" note in the [SGID Open Data  sharing process]({% link sharing/open-data/index.md %}).
 - Datasets must define the following metadata items in the ArcGIS Online item:
   - The **title** should include "Utah" if the rest of the title is not immediately and uniquely identifiable as a Utah dataset.
   - The **description** must include a summary of the dataset.
 The first line should include the date the dataset was last updated.